Anylsite/anyledger-hub-web/README.md

 # anyledger-hub-web

+## Overview

 AnyLedger Hub web app responsible for device lifecycle and wallet management.

+The app is served by IPFS in order to be always up.

+## Usage

+You can access the app from [AnyLedger Hub](https://github.com/AnyLedger/anyledger-hub)